About Harp Lessons

 Students can sign up for the Frederick Harp Ensemble.
-Ensemble performances occur during the solo recitals and at the C. Burr Artz Library.
+Ensemble performances occur during the solo recitals.
 Students interested in lessons should read over the tuition and studio policies and contact us for a trial lesson.
 Mrs. Stapp has students from across the Maryland region including Gaithersburg, Leesburg and Loudoun County, Mt.
 Airy, and Damascus.
 Mrs. Stapp has two pedal harps and a smaller lever harp in her studio, so students do not need to bring their harps to their lessons.
 New students should inquire about economical options for renting or purchasing a harp.

 “Teaching to the needs of the individual

 while setting a high standard”